Washington DC Student Grants for College

 The DC Tuition Assistance Grant (TAG)

-The DC Tuition Assistance Grant Program was designed specifically to target the most disadvantaged students residing throughout Washington D.C who are interested in attaining a degree beyond high school.
+The DC Tuition Assistance Grant Program was designed specifically to target the most disadvantaged students living throughout Washington D.C who are interested in attaining a degree beyond high school.
+Students who have graduated from high school after 1998 are eligible for this grant.
 There are two options for those students who qualify for the DC Tuition Assistance Grant (TAG):

 Eligibility Requirements

-Students applying for the DC Tuition Assistance Grant are subject to the following:
+Students applying for the DC Tuition Assistance Grant are required to meet the following criteria:

 Application Process